rjspencer/docs/api.md

 This endpoint can be used for editing existing photos or adding new photos to a StageBloc account.
 When adding a photo, a JPG, GIF, or PNG file is required that is less than 10MB in size.
 Upon successful editing/creation, the photo data will be returned in the same manner `/photos/list` would return it.
 Otherwise, an error message will be returned explaining what was wrong.

 id _(required to edit an existing photo)_
-:	the ID of the photo to edit
+:	the id of the photo to edit

-	possible values are any photo ID that belongs to the authenticated account
+	possible values are any photo id that belongs to the authenticated account

 title _(required)_
 :	the title of the photo